This is a guest post from our friends at Geniebelt.

 1. Keep your processes standardized

-Standardization is consistently gaining more traction in the course of the last years and goes hand in hand with the rapid development of modularisation and prefabrication.
+Standardization is consistently gaining more traction in the course of the last years and goes hand in hand with the rapid development of modularization and prefabrication.
 Typically, standardization is considered as a step that an organization takes after the implementation of a digital solution.

 Nevertheless, it is highly recommended that you streamline all your processes before you adopt a new digital tool.
 That might sound confusing but it will actually help a lot with increasing efficiency both on the boardroom and the field for a number of reasons.